CapsuleEndoscope/VirtualCapsuleEndoscopy/README.md

 ## Overview

 We introduce a virtual active capsule endoscopy environment developed in Unity that provides a simulation platform to generate synthetic data as well as a test bed to develop and test algorithms.
-Using that envronment, we perform various evaluations for common robotics and computer vision tasks of active capsule endoscopy such as classification, pose and depth estimation, area coverage, autonomous navigation, learning control of endoscopic capsule robot with magnetic field inside GI-tract organs, super-resolution, etc. The demonstration of our virtual environment is available on [YouTube](https://www.youtube.com/watch?v=UQ2u3CIUciA).
+Using that environment, we perform various evaluations for common robotics and computer vision tasks of active capsule endoscopy such as classification, pose and depth estimation, area coverage, autonomous navigation, learning control of endoscopic capsule robot with magnetic field inside GI-tract organs, super-resolution, etc. The demonstration of our virtual environment is available on [YouTube](https://www.youtube.com/watch?v=UQ2u3CIUciA).

 Our main contributions are as follows:
   - We propose synthetic data generating tool for creating fully labeled data.